Bulldog boys fall short, short-handed girls drop fifth of season

 The first quarter was slow for both teams as no one scored until around four minutes in, with the Dogies striking first.
 The Bulldogs were down 11-7 at the end of the frame and from there, Dogies maintained control.

 By halftime, Gering was down 26-19.
-The second half was much of the same as the Dogies kept their food on the gas.
+The second half was much of the same as the Dogies kept their foot on the gas.

 Newcastle was able to expand the lead to 46-30 by the start of the fourth frame and Gering wasn’t able to keep up.